-As of December 31, 2015, we were in compliance with all covenants related to our outstanding debt.
+At December 31, 2016, we were in compliance with all covenants related to our outstanding debt.

 Credit Facility.
 On June 5, 2015, we entered into Amendment No. 2 (the "Amendment") among the Company, as a guarantor, the Operating Partnership, as borrower, certain other subsidiaries of the Company party thereto, as guarantors, the lenders party thereto and Wells Fargo Bank, N.A., as administrative agent, to the Company's Fourth Amended and Restated Credit Agreement (the "Credit Facility").
-Prior to the Amendment, the Credit Facility consisted of a \$700.0 million senior secured revolving credit facility (the "revolving credit facility"), the term loan A, and the term loan B. Following the Amendment, the Credit Facility consists of the revolving credit facility and the term loan B, which matures on January 15, 2021.
-We paid off the previously outstanding Term Loan A during the second quarter of 2015 with a substantial portion of the proceeds from the Operating Partnership's and RHP Finance Corporation's ("Finco's") private placement of the \$400 Million 5% Senior Notes, and the term loan A was eliminated.
+Prior to the Amendment, the Credit Facility consisted of a \$700.0 million senior secured revolving credit facility (the "revolving credit facility"), a \$300 million senior secured term loan (the "term loan A"), and a \$400 million senior secured term loan B (the "term loan B").
+Following the Amendment, the Credit Facility consists of the revolving credit facility and the term loan B, which matures on January 15, 2021.
+We paid off the previously outstanding Term Loan A during the second quarter of 2015 with a substantial portion of the proceeds from the Operating Partnership's and RHP Finance Corporation's ("Finco's") private placement of \$400.0 million in aggregate principal amount of 5.00% senior notes due 2023 (the "\$400 Million 5% Senior Notes"), and the term loan A was eliminated.

 Pursuant to the Amendment, we extended the maturity date of the revolving credit facility under the Credit Facility to June 5, 2019 and provided for two additional six-month extension options, at our election.
 In addition, the Amendment lowered the adjustable margin (the "Applicable Margin") for determining the interest rate on revolving loans based on our consolidated funded indebtedness to total asset value ratio (as defined in the Credit Facility).
 Interest on our borrowings under the revolving credit facility is payable quarterly, in arrears, for base rate-based loans and at the end of each interest rate period for LIBOR-based loans.
-The effective interest rate at December 31, 2015 was LIBOR plus 1.60%.
+The effective interest rate at December 31, 2016 was LIBOR plus 1.65%.
 Principal is payable in full at maturity.
-Further, the unused commitment fee was reduced to 0.2% to 0.3% per year of the average unused portion of the revolving credit facility.
+There is an unused commitment fee of 0.2% to 0.3% per year of the average unused portion of the revolving credit facility.